Best Cage Size for Campbell's Dwarf Hamster

 Seasonal Habitat Adjustments for Campbell's Dwarf Hamster

 Adapting your Campbell's Dwarf Hamster's living environment to seasonal changes protects both health and comfort.
 Summer adjustments for a Very Small (1-2 oz) small animal: increase water availability, add cooling surfaces, ensure the enclosure has adequate airflow, and never expose your Campbell's Dwarf Hamster to direct sun in enclosed spaces.
 Winter modifications: add thermal bedding layers, seal drafts around the enclosure, and maintain consistent indoor temperatures.
-Seasonal parasite prevention affects habitat management too—flea and tick seasons may require more frequent cleaning of your Campbell's Dwarf Hamster's enclosure and resting areas.
+Seasonal parasite prevention affects habitat management too—mite and parasite concernss may require more frequent cleaning of your Campbell's Dwarf Hamster's enclosure and resting areas.
 For Campbell's Dwarf Hamster with high (nocturnal) exercise needs, adjust indoor enrichment to compensate when weather limits outdoor activities.
 Track how your Campbell's Dwarf Hamster responds to seasonal shifts and maintain a seasonal setup checklist for efficient transitions.